How your body changes when you stop drinking soda

 Start slow

 Rome wasn’t built in a day.
-So when it comes to kicking your soda habit, slow and steady is key.
+So to kick your soda habit, slow and steady is key.

-Keep a refillable water bottle with you at all times to give yourself something to sip on.
+Keep a refillable water bottle with you to give yourself something else to sip.

-Water not only helps you hydrate — it’s calorie-free.
-To make the process a little easier, cut your soda with a little bit of water.
+Water not only helps you hydrate, but it’s calorie-free.
+To make the process a bit easier, cut your soda with a little water.
 Gradually add more water and less soda over time.
 Eventually, you won’t even notice.

 Conquer caffeine withdrawal

-If you’re having symptoms of caffeine withdrawal throughout the day, like headaches or low energy, try sipping green tea or unsweetened iced tea with fresh lemon.
+Having symptoms of caffeine withdrawal throughout the day, like headaches or low energy?
+Try drinking green tea or unsweetened iced tea with fresh lemon.
 You can also fill your cup with plain iced coffee to give yourself a boost.

 Find a substitute

-Craving carbonation?
-Consider switching to a fizzy alternative, like sugar-free sparkling water or seltzer.
+When it’s carbonation you crave, consider switching to a fizzy alternative, like sugar-free sparkling water or seltzer.
+Add just a splash of fruit juice if you want it sweeter.

 By taking small steps, you’ll set yourself up for long-term success — and your body will enjoy all the benefits.